melowntech/vts-mapproxy/docs/resources.md

 ]
 ```
 where include `String` can be either exact path or a glob pattern (expansion to zero files is not an error) and may be relative to current resource file.

+☛ If the file contains single entry (resource or include) the surrounding array is not required.

 # Supported resource types/drivers